ursatile/mwnet/202-minimal-apis.md

 > Note the `status.ShouldBeEquivalentTo()` method we're calling here; this is a `Shouldly` method which compares object graphs, checking that every property on one object is equal to the corresponding property on another; it's ideal for this kind of scenario.

+## Exercise: Add Uptime

+We want to see how long it is since our application was last deployed or restarted.

+1. Add Uptime to the existing `/status` endpoint, as a human-readable string - e.g. `"142:28:46"` indicates 142 hours, 28 minutes and 46 seconds of uptime.
+2. Add a new API endpoint at `/uptime` which returns a single number, being the number of milliseconds since the app was last restarted - so in the scenario above, the endpoint will return `512926`

+Include endpoint tests for your uptime service.